KE-UniLiv/askcq/README.md

 -   **Step 3:** Run all cells sequentially.
 -   **Step 4:** Outputs such as plots, tables, and derived CSV data files will be saved in the appropriate folders (e.g., `plots/`, `data/`).

 **Important Note on API Usage:** Some notebooks will make calls to OpenAI and Google Cloud APIs.
 Ensure your `api_config.yml` is correctly set up.
 The `utils.py` module likely contains functions like `get_key` to securely access these keys.
-Be mindful of potential costs associated with API calls.

 ## How to Cite